 You might have read about the whole ‘leather vs suede’ debate, but this is a bit misleading.
 Suede is a type of leather.
 It’s just got a soft ‘napped’ finish—that raised, slightly fuzzy feeling.
 Suede is made by sanding the underside of the animal hide, which is softer and more flexible than the outer layer, but way less durable.
 This is why suede maintenance is so important.
 All you really need to know is this: polished leather is generally more fancy, and suede is generally more casual.

-We’re getting into casual men’s leather shoe territory now.
 For a day at the beach, you want something light, breathable and easy to slip on and off.
 That probably means no Chukka boots, no Chelsea boots, and definitely no derby shoes.
 There are two ways we like to go here.
-You can either whack one some very comfy espadrilles, with their light woven soles, or you can wear leather boat shoes.
-Boat shoes, like the MANLY, are going to look slightly more formal, while espadrilles with some cuffed jeans and a linen shirt are your classic, laid-back beach look.
+You can either whack on some very comfy espadrilles, with their light woven soles, or you can wear leather boat shoes.
+Boat shoes, like the HATCH, are going to look slightly more formal, while espadrilles with some cuffed jeans and a linen shirt are your classic, laid-back beach look.
+There’s also a whole family of slip-on shoes to explore, so don’t be afraid to try something more daring, like the TREY or the COSTA.

 There are two schools of thought when it comes to leather pub shoes.
 One is substance, the other is style.
 It sort of depends what pub vibes you’re aiming for.
 Sticky floor and a cold pint of XXXX?
-Go with some no-nonsense CAIRO sand military boots and slim-fit jeans.
+Go with some no-nonsense DECLAN taupe chukka boots and slim-fit jeans.
 You’ll blend right in.
 Gastro pub with chargrilled octopus on the bar menu?
 You want a smart leather ankle boot or high-topped suede Chelsea.
 Outdoor beer garden with the tunes pumping?
 Maybe a sharp leather sneaker, like the DECO.
 If in doubt, check everyone else’s ankles and go from there.